Back to The Mycelial Grimoire

 • 1/3 coarse vermiculite

-I substitute coconut coir for peat moss for sustainability reasons.
+I will often substitute coconut coir for peat moss for sustainability reasons.
 The mix drains well, holds moisture, and feeds plants without additional fertilizer for the first year.

 Vermiculite is the expensive part.
-If the budget is tight, a cheaper alternative is equal parts topsoil, compost, and aged manure — heavier and less fluffy than Mel’s Mix, but it grows food and costs a fraction as much.
+A little goes a long way, but it costs a lot to get a little.
+If the budget is tight, a cheaper alternative is equal parts topsoil, compost, and aged manure, which is heavier and less fluffy than Mel’s Mix, but it grows food and costs a fraction as much.

-Buying in bulk from a local soil yard is dramatically cheaper than bagged.
+Buying in bulk from a local soil yard or garden center is dramatically cheaper than bagged, and often many will deliver for a fee.
 For a 4×8×1 bed, you need about 32 cubic feet of finished mix — 1.2 cubic yards.
 At $50/yard, that is $60 versus $250 in bags.

 Year One Planting